usgin/metadata-server/readme.md

 ## GET /metadata/schema/
-Retireve a list of all the json-schema used by this application
+Retireve a list of all the json-schema used by this application.

 ### Possible Response
 - 200: A successful response will contain an array of objects with `name` and `schema` properties.